 A Nordic culinary wave

-Werkland, Bendi and Pettersen are only three amongst a wave of innovative and creative Norwegian master chefs, leading the culinary revolution that has taken place in the Nordic countries in recent years.
+Werkland, Bendi and Pettersen are only three of a wave of innovative and creative Norwegian master chefs that are leading the culinary revolution underway in the Nordic countries in recent years.

-Bent Stiansen was the first Norwegian to achieve the grand award in 1993.
-Since then, Norwegian chefs have been represented in the international final 16 out of 18 times.
+Bent Stiansen was the first Norwegian to win the top prize in 1993.
+Since then, Norwegian chefs have been represented in as many as 16 of 20 international finals.

-There is something exciting cooking in the Nordics now, too – all three 2019 medallists and two of the 2021 and 2022 medallists are Scandinavian, making it a go-to region for food lovers.
-Two of the medallists in the 2023 world competition were from the Nordics.
-This means that the Nordic culinary wave is far from over.
+There is something exciting cooking in the Nordics now, too – all three 2019 medallists and two of the 2025 medallists are Scandinavian, making it a go-to region for food lovers.

-Are you ready to come and taste its delicious and innovative flavours?
+Are you ready to come and taste our delicious and innovative flavours?

 World-class cuisine